Cabooses SLSF 1726-1735 - Bay Window Road Pool Cabooses - Photographs Request

 William Jackson Bill Jackson

-Not being a real eye for detail on engines or cars.
-It was not very important to me, unless they was upside down.
+Not having a real eye for detail on locomotives or cars, detail is not very important to me, unless the details are upside down.

-I worked for the scrap foreman "Doc Wadell" for some time in and around the scrap yard and to add, he was just told to save certain parts and scrap others.
-I remember seeing the cut up box cars, and told they was for cabooses, however I have no idea what was used where.
+I worked for the scrap foreman "Doc Wadell" for some time in and around the scrap yard.
+He was just told to save certain parts and scrap others.
+I remember seeing the cut up boxcars.
+I was told they were for cabooses; however, I have no idea what was used where.

-I did see the bay window and wide vision cabooses new and admired them roll out of the shops.
+I did see the wide vision and bay window cabooses new and admired them roll out of the shops.

-As long as they was on the rail, is what counted.
+As long as they were on the rail, that is what counted.

 Lots of things changed, up to 1980, just on a whimper.
-Projects was a go one day and scrap the next.
+Projects were a go one day and scrap the next.

-One day the shop was going to lay off, a week later, before they even got their cutoff, another order for some other cars.
+One day the shop was going to lay off, a week later, before they even got their cutoff notices, there was another order for some other cars.

 3. r c h